jarthurgross/website/_posts/2016-09-06-predicting_arxiv_submissions.md

 contains half the data), so it looks like we have captured some real quality of the data.

-Let's see how the montly submissions data looks when compared to our yearly predictions modulated by the montly fractions:
+Let's see how the monthly submissions data looks when compared to our yearly predictions modulated by the monthly fractions:

 ![Inner quartile predictions]({{ relative }}images/modeled_quartiles.png)